-- \ CAUTION: THIS APPLIANCE SHOULD BE MAINTAINED AND OPERATED AT ALL TIMES IN ACCORDANCE WITH THESE INSTRUCTIONS. - \ DO NOT BURN WITH DOOR OPEN. - \ CAUTION: THIS APPLIANCE SHOULD NOT BE OPERATED WITH A CRACKED GLASS. - \ Do not throw logs into the firebox.
-Always place logs carefully. - \ Do not overfire (allow firebox to glow red) as this could damage your firebox. - \ WARNING: ANY MODIFICATION OF THE APPLIANCE THAT HAS NOT BEEN APPROVED IN WRITING BY THE TESTING AUTHORITY IS CONSIDERED AS BREACHING AS/NZS 4013. - \ The appliance or flue system should not be modified in any way without the written approval of the manufacturer.
+- CAUTION: THIS APPLIANCE SHOULD BE MAINTAINED AND OPERATED AT ALL TIMES IN ACCORDANCE WITH THESE INSTRUCTIONS. - DO NOT BURN WITH DOOR OPEN. - CAUTION: THIS APPLIANCE SHOULD NOT BE OPERATED WITH A CRACKED GLASS. - Do not throw logs into the firebox.
+Always place logs carefully. - Load logs with ends pointing to the front of the heater.
+This will help prevent logs rolling forward. - Do not overfire as this could damage your firebox. - Always leave a minimum of 25mm (1") of ash in the bottom of the firebox.
+Never empty it completely. - WARNING: ANY MODIFICATION OF THE APPLIANCE THAT HAS NOT BEEN APPROVED IN WRITING BY THE TESTING AUTHORITY IS CONSIDERED AS BREACHING AS/NZS 4013. - The appliance or flue system should not be modified in any way without the written approval of the manufacturer.